tropicbliss/Custom_ROM_Building_Guide/README.md

 - Maximum number of threads you can allocate: Minimum number of threads * 2

 After the build has completed enter <BUILD_DIRECTORY>/out/target/product/<DEVICE_CODENAME> and you will see a bunch of .img files.
 You can flash them with Fastboot.
-However, if you want to convert those files into a single .zip file which can be flashed in recoveries such as TWRP, you will need to run the following command below:
+However, most of the time, you want to create a flashable zip file.
+To do that you need to run the following command below:

 ```sh
 make otapackage
 ```

-This will generate a .zip file in the same directory as mentioned above.
-This process will take a shorter time to execute as you should have the necessary files required after building to flash a functioning ROM into a device, so the program is smart enough to not build Android again.
+This command generates a .zip file in the same directory as mentioned above.
+This process takes a shorter time to execute as you should have the necessary files required after building to flash a functioning ROM into a device, so the program is smart enough not to build Android again.
 With that said, if you do not want to create any .img files but generate a .zip file directly, you can run "make otapackage" instead of the "make -jX" command mentioned above.